 In ISAR, there are no fixed follow-up visits for patients.
 Data on malignancies will be collected as part of routine general health assessment in accordance with respiratory care guidelines and/or recommended medical practice guidelines.
-Patients are being recruited from PPD.
+Patients are being recruited from PPD and may be extended through PPD.
 In CHRONICLE, data on malignancies will be collected at the baseline visit and every 6 months during follow-up as part of routine general health assessment in accordance with respiratory care guidelines and/or recommended medical practice guidelines.
 Patients are being recruited from PPD, although recruitment may be extended.
 Both ISAR and CHRONICLE will follow the patients for the occurrence of new malignancies until PPD.
 For the current analysis, patients from both registries will be followed for at least 2 and up to 6 years until end of follow-up in PPD or until the patient withdraws from the registry or death, whichever occurs first.

 The index date of the overall study cohort (pooling data from ISAR and CHRONICLE) is the date of study entry (i.e. baseline visit).
 For the benralizumab cohort, the index date will be the date of the first benralizumab use for those enrolled prior to receiving benralizumab and study entry for those enrolled while receiving benralizumab.
-The same approach will be applied to the cohort of non-benralizaumab biologics or other steroid-sparing agents.
-For those who do not receive biologics or other steroid-sparing agents (i.e. those who receive chronic OCS or are uncontrolled GINA 4), the index date will be study entry.
-A patient can contribute persontime to more than one study cohort but can only contribute person-time to one cohort at a time.
+The same approach will be applied to the cohort of non-benralizaumab biologics.
+For those who do not receive biologics, the index date will be study entry.
+A patient can contribute person-time to more than one study cohort but can only contribute person-time to one cohort at a time.

 Annual interim descriptive analyses of enrolled patients will be conducted from PPD through PPD Descriptive interim analyses will be performed on accruing data to gain an understanding of the data collected, the characteristics of the study population and of the newly developed malignancy cases, as well as monitoring the incidence of malignancy in the study cohorts.
-Final analyses of enrolled patients by PPD will be conducted in PPD (using follow-up data accrued by PPD allowing for 2 to 6 years of follow-up for new malignancy occurrences for all enrolled patients.
+Final analyses will be conducted in PPD (using follow-up data accrued by PPD) allowing for approximately 2 to 6 years of follow-up for new malignancy occurrences for all enrolled patients.